rybowe-dev/producer-consumer/README.md

 - producer.cpp and consumer.cpp are seperate processes that share memory

 # What is the producer-consumer problem?
 Two separate processes (or threads) share access to a buffer of arbitrary size.
 The producer writes to the buffer and the consumer reads from the buffer.
-Hence the reason this is called the producer-consmer problem. **The producer should not write data if the buffer is full** and **the consumer should not read data if the buffer is empty**.
-Also **the producer and consumer operations should not happen simultaneosuly** to avoid data inconsistency and undefined behavior.
+Hence the reason this is called the producer-consmer problem. **1.
+The producer should not write data if the buffer is full** and **2. the consumer should not read data if the buffer is empty**.
+Also **3. the producer and consumer operations should not happen simultaneosuly** to avoid data inconsistency and undefined behavior.
 To avoid simultaneous access to the the buffer, mutual exclusion must be achieved.
-The solution to the problem lies in finding a way to synchronize the processes in sucha way that satisfies the three previously mentioned requirements, so that the cooperating processes execute as intended.
+The solution to the problem lies in finding a way to synchronize the processes in such a way that satisfies the three previously mentioned requirements, so that the cooperating processes execute as intended.

 ## Brief explanation as to how it works